TiendaNube/api-docs/resources/metafields.md

 To do that you need to set the owner_resource to one of the above, an example would be owner_resource='Product'.

-An use example would be use it in Reviews apps SEO features combined with HTML/CSS editing by our customers
+An use example would be use it in an app for Bookstores that require associate a book (product) with it's author and genre to provide an advanced search of books by this fields.

 Properties